 I’ve seen it before.
 You have what’s called the Pipe Dream Complex and I’ve got the cure for it.
 (Oh okay, I just made that up.
 But it’s a good name, right?)

 I’m a book coach.
-Some people call me a story midwife, and hey, I think that’s a pretty accurate title because I work with writers who want to bring extraordinary stories to life, but can’t bring their story into the world on their own (which is all writers, if we’re being honest ;).
+Some people call me a story midwife, and hey, that’s a pretty accurate title because I work with writers who want to bring extraordinary stories to life, but can’t bring their story into the world on their own (which is all writers, if we’re being honest).

 I give them the tools to tell a story that is wonderful, exceptional, and compelling, along with a heavy dose of encouragement and a one-two punch to their inner critic (but then we sit their inner critic in the corner and give it a snack so it won’t be sad).
 Then I give them the feedback they need on their story--not the stuff they want to hear, the stuff they need to hear to make their story GREAT.

 What makes me qualified to help you tell a stupendous story?
 I’m a six on the enneagram, so I think you’re quite smart for asking this.
-I also take immense pride in my integrity, so I want to be crystal clear about my qualifications and why you can have confident in working with me.
+I also take immense pride in my integrity, so I want to be crystal clear about my qualifications and why you can have confidence when you work with me.

 Here’s my street cred: